Sleman

-Sleman is a kapanewon (regency district) and the seat capital of Sleman Regency, Special Region of Yogyakarta, Indonesia.
+Sleman is a kapanewon (administrative district) and the seat capital of Sleman Regency, Special Region of Yogyakarta, Indonesia.
 It is on the road between Yogyakarta and Magelang.
-Sleman has five villages, namely Caturharjo, Pandowoharjo, Tridadi, Triharjo, and Trimulyo.
+Sleman consists of five villages, namely Caturharjo, Pandowoharjo, Tridadi, Triharjo, and Trimulyo.

 It was also a stopping place on the railway that followed the same route, but is currently inactive.

 Climate

 Sleman has a tropical monsoon climate (Am) with moderate to little rainfall from June to September and heavy to very heavy rainfall from October to May.